-A sweet and tangy salsa made with black beans, corn, and peppers.
+A sweet and tangy black bean and corn salsa is a great summer appetizer.
 Easy and delicious for parties!

 Well, I just couldn’t wait any longer, I had to make something kind of summery.

 No, we can’t do a barbecue yet, and it’s too cold to go out without a winter coat, but I had to make a fresh and summery appetizer.
 This black bean and corn salsa is so easy to make, and since it’s full of veggies, it’s a fresh and nutritious appetizer.
 The red peppers, yellow corn, and green onions make this a very pretty and colorful dip to have on your table, so it will be perfect for those summer parties!

 The vinegar, olive oil, and sugar dressing does improve after some time in the fridge, but if you can’t wait, it still tastes good right after you mix it up.
 (Ask me how I know this).
 What?
 No, that wasn’t me hovering over the bowl eating this with chips two seconds after I mixed it up. :)

 Sweet and Tangy Black Bean and Corn Salsa.

 A light and fresh black bean corn salsa for summer.

 - 1 1/2 cups frozen corn thawed, then drained